 Joyce's Story

 Joyce joined Watsi on April 25th, 2016.
-Six years ago, Joyce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joyce's most recent donation traveled 8,700 miles to support Junior, a 5-year-old boy from Tanzania, to fund leg surgery.
+Seven years ago, Joyce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joyce's most recent donation traveled 8,600 miles to support Naw Gay, a mother of two and refugee from Thailand, to fund a C-section to deliver her baby safely.

 Impact